kojix2/ruby-htslib/README.md

   * This is possible because we have a small number of users.
 * Remain compatible with [htslib.cr](https://github.com/bio-crystal/htslib.cr).
   * The most challenging part is the return value.
 In the Crystal language, methods are expected to return only one type.
 On the other hand, in the Ruby language, methods that return multiple classes are very common.
 For example, in the Crystal language, the compiler gets confused if the return value is one of six types: Int32, Int64, Float32, Float64, Nil, or String.
 In fact Crystal allows you to do that.
 But the code gets a little messy.
 In Ruby, this is very common and doesn't cause any problems.
+  * Ruby and Crystal are languages that use garbage collection.
+However, the memory release policy for allocated C structures is slightly different: in Ruby-FFI, you can define a `self.release` method in `FFI::Struct`.
+This method is called when GC.
+So you don't have to worry about memory in high-level APIs like Bam::Record or Bcf::Record, etc. Crystal requires you to define a finalize method on each class.
+So you need to define it in Bam::Record or Bcf::Record.

 Method naming generally follows the Rust-htslib API.
 The reason is that Rust-htslib has many users and I think the naming has been rethought as it is later than c htslib.